patrickjuchli/basic-ftp/.github/ISSUE_TEMPLATE/bug-report.md

 ---

 **Describe the bug**
-A clear and concise description of what the bug is and why you think the library is responsible for it.
+A clear and concise description of what the bug is.
+Did you rule out network issues or problems specific to the FTP server you are using?

 **Example code**
 The shortest possible, standalone code example that shows the issue.
-Don't paste a couple of lines of your larger code-base.
+Please don't just copy-paste some lines from your project.
 It makes it difficult to rule out issues in other parts of your code.

 **Console output**
 Use `client.ftp.verbose = true` to log every communication detail.
 Copy-paste the output of your console here.
 Make sure to redact IPs, URLs or passwords.